Brewery solar pilot with AB InBev

-Absolicon is making a solar collector installation at Maputo Brewery in Mozambique providing heat for bottle cleaning and reducing the company’s heat-related carbon dioxide emissions.
+Absolicon is making a solar collector installation at Maputo Brewery in Mozambique, providing industrial heat for bottle cleaning and reducing the company’s heat-related carbon dioxide emissions.

-After evaluating the smaller solar collector field in Maputo Brewery, the next stage is a solar heating system of just over 20,000 sqm with the capacity to save 6,000 tons of CO2 per year.
+After evaluating the pilot solar collector´s field in Maputo Brewery, the next stage is a solar heating system of just over 20,000 sqm with the capacity to save 6,000 tons of CO2 per year.

 Learn how leading beverage producers are benefiting from solar thermal energy in their production plants: